Parametric Semidefinite Programming: Geometry of the Trajectory of Solutions: Background and Contribution

-\begin{theorem}[Informal statement of Theorem \ref{thm: main_result}] Under assumptions of Linear Independence Constraint Qualification (LICQ, cf. Assum. \ref{ass: licq}), existence of a strictly feasibile point (cf. Assum. \ref{ass: strict_feas}) and continuity of the data with respect to time (cf. Assum. \ref{ass: data_continuity}), the trajectory can only be comprised of points of the six types described above. \end{theorem} \begin{theorem}[Informal statement of Theorem \ref{thm: finite_bad_result}] Under the same assumptions of Theorem \ref{thm: informal}, suppose that the problem data are polynomial functions of time and that there exists a non-singular time (see Def. \ref{def: non_singular_times}).
-Then the trajectory is comprised of only regular points (cf. Def. \ref{def: type_regular}), non-differentiable points (cf. Def. \ref{def: type_non_diff}), or isolated multiple points (cf. Def. \ref{def: type_isol_non_uni}).
-In other words, non-isolated discontinuous multiple points (cf. Def. \ref{def: type_non_isol_non_uni}), bifurcation (cf. Def. \ref{def: type_bif}) points, and irregular accumulation points (cf. Def. \ref{def: type_accu}) cannot appear. \end{theorem} Other than interesting for a purely theoretical study, we believe that these results could be useful for algorithmic design as follows.
-If one can guarantee that the conditions of Theorem \ref{thm: finite_bad_result} are satisfied, algorithms for time-varying optimization need not consider the behaviors corresponding to Definitions \ref{def: type_bif}, \ref{def: type_non_isol_non_uni}, and \ref{def: type_accu}.
+Other than interesting for a purely theoretical study, we believe that these results could be useful for algorithmic design as follows.
+If one can guarantee that the conditions of Theorem \ref{thm: finite_bad_result} are satisfied, algorithms for {parametric} optimization need not consider the behaviors corresponding to Definitions \ref{def: type_bif}, \ref{def: type_non_isol_non_uni}, and \ref{def: type_accu}.
 If, however, one would like to develop a solver for the case where only Assumptions \ref{ass: licq}, \ref{ass: strict_feas}, and \ref{ass: data_continuity} are satisfied, some rather pathological behaviors, such as non-isolated discontinuous multiple points (Def. \ref{def: type_non_isol_non_uni}) or bifurcation points (Def. \ref{def: type_bif}), need to be to considered.
-In this respect, we believe that our work has the merit of clarifying and making explicit the nature of the irregularities of the trajectories to TV-SDP.
-Even though the precise algorithmic consequences will clearly be strongly dependent on the type and the properties of the algorithm in use, hence lying beyond the boundaries of our discussion, we very much hope that our study leads to the development and the improvement of practical algorithms for time-varying semidefinite programming.
+In this respect, we believe that our work has the merit of clarifying and making explicit the nature of the irregularities of the trajectories to {parameteric} SDP.
+Even though the precise algorithmic consequences will clearly be strongly dependent on the type and the properties of the algorithm in use, hence lying beyond the boundaries of our discussion, we very much hope that our study leads to the development and the improvement of practical algorithms for {parameteric} semidefinite programming.